FPGA-Research-Manchester/zynq-ultrascale-readback-capture/README.md

 ## SUPPORT

-This tutorial was adopted from the XAPP1230 application note from Xilin vendor.
+This tutorial was adopted from the XAPP1230 application note from Xilin vendor (link: https://www.xilinx.com/support/documentation/application_notes/xapp1230-configuration-readback-capture.pdf).
 Any issue/question, please send email to Khoa Pham at <khoa.pham@manchester.ac.uk>!